 In your eagerness to bring in more sales this calendar quarter, don’t risk alienating a next-quarter sale.
 The Leads you start to nurture today rarely move as quickly as you’d like, but a constructive, open dialogue helps you understand your relevance in the Prospect’s view so you can tune your messaging to match, while also giving them something to share within their own circles of influence to build consensus toward adopting your solutions.

 Patience and persistence pay, and lead nurturing is the currency.

 The path to sustained sales and marketing alignment can be a simple one – simple to do, simple to repeat, simple to remember.
 All you need is a map.
-In that spirit, I attempt here to boil down some alignment opportunities for Sales and Marketing leaders.
+In that spirit, I attempt here to boil down some alignment opportunities for Sales and Marketing leaders, into a single graphic.

 The chart below shows the three main focus areas each for Sales and Marketing which, if approached collaboratively, can improve business results and transform the relationship.
 Below the chart is a set of definitions, followed by a few examples of how to apply it to your own situation.